MicrosoftDocs/azure-stack-docs/azure-stack/includes/marketplace-resource-provider-prerequisites.md

 ms.lastreviewed: 12/09/2019
 ---

-If you've already installed a resource provider from Azure Stack Hub Marketplace, you've likely completed the common prerequisites, and can skip this section.
+If you've already installed a resource provider, you've likely completed the common prerequisites, and can skip this section.
 Otherwise, complete the following prerequisites first:

 1. [Register your Azure Stack Hub instance with Azure](../operator/azure-stack-registration.md), if you haven't done so.
 This step is required as you'll be connecting to and downloading items to marketplace from Azure.